duraki/notes/content/posts/macos-notes.md

 **Mount RaspberryPi / BananaPi SD Card**

+Note: these instructions are outdated, please take a look at newer documentation in [fuse-ext2 notes](/fuse-ext2).
+The difference between the `fuse-ext2` and `ext4fuse` is that the former allows for `r/w` on the mounted partition; and not only `r/o`, as is the case with `ext4fuse`.

 Insert SD Card in your card reader or Macbook.
 Then when the error pops-up, just hit "Ignore" (not *Eject*!).

 The SD Card should be visible by the MacOS, but not mounted, as such: